abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 ## About this article

-The point of this post is to understand/teach async/await.
+The point of this post is to understand/teach async/await, and in the process, to cover the "prerequisites," namely, asynchronous JavaScript.

-To do that properly, we must understand what async/await is built upon. *To understand one thing, you must understand other things.*

 This article is structured around "things you hear JS/functional programming developers say" and "what those things actually mean."